[He dreams of the lost days]

 The giggle was innocent but continuous, giving the emptiness an eerie feel.

 When he took a step on the metal floor, a harsh ringing erupted from his feet, and Lucas scowled.
-Eventually, the sound faded and he continued walking.
+Eventually, the sound faded, and he continued walking.
 The lights were dim, a glow of blue bouncing off the black metal walls.

-It lacked a substance of life.
+It lacked the substance of life.

 A chill ran up his spine, and he stopped in the middle of a turn.
 Lucas stiffly turned his head, seeing a small child staring up at him with impossibly big, black eyes.